Phonology-Guided Speech-to-Speech Translation for African Languages: SPaDA: Segment and Prosody-Aware Diffusion Alignment for Direct S2ST

-\subsection{Speech segmentation}
+\subsection{Speech Segmentation}

-Speech segmentation is crucial in our proposed technique.
-We hypothesize that two speeches with the same semantic content and belonging to the same language phylum will have silences at approximately the same locations due to phonological similarities such as rhythm and prosody.
-These silences are leveraged to segment audio files into coherent sentences.
-Silence-based audio segmentation using voice activity detection (VAD) has been explored in previous studies \cite{gaido2021beyond, potapczyk2020srpol, duquenne2021multimodal}.
-Although effective, VAD-based segmentation presents two key challenges.
+Speech segmentation plays a crucial role in our proposed technique.
+We define a speech sample as a recorded utterance that conveys a complete thought or message, while a speech segment refers to a portion of this utterance that ideally corresponds to a single sentence.
+However, due to segmentation imperfections, some segments may contain multiple consecutive sentences (spill-over) or be shorter than a full sentence (under-segmentation).
+We hypothesize that speech samples conveying the same semantic content and belonging to the same language phylum may exhibit similar silence placements due to shared phonological features such as rhythm and prosody.
+These silences can be leveraged to segment audio files into coherent sentences.
+Prior research on silence-based audio segmentation using voice activity detection (VAD) \cite{gaido2021beyond, potapczyk2020srpol, duquenne2021multimodal} has extensively explored this approach.

-One challenge is that pauses within a sentence may lead to incomplete or incoherent segments.
-Another issue is that pause-based segmentation can result in "spillover" sentences, where consecutive sentences are incorrectly grouped into one when no pause exists between them.
-To address these issues, over-segmentation techniques have been proposed in works such as \cite{potapczyk2020srpol, duquenne2021multimodal}, which divide audio files more densely based on silence.

-For example, \cite{potapczyk2020srpol} defines a sentence threshold after dense segmentation, merging smaller fragments until they meet the threshold.
-Similarly, \cite{duquenne2021multimodal} introduces an over-segmentation approach where segments must be at least 3 seconds and no more than 20 seconds long.
-While this increases recall, it comes at the cost of additional computation \cite{barrault2023seamlessm4t}.
+Despite its effectiveness, VAD-based segmentation presents two key challenges: (1) pauses within sentences can lead to fragmented or incomplete segments, and (2) the absence of pauses between sentences may cause multiple sentences to be merged incorrectly.
+To mitigate these issues, dense segmentation techniques have been proposed \cite{potapczyk2020srpol, duquenne2021multimodal}, where audio is over-segmented and later refined.
+For instance, \cite{potapczyk2020srpol} defines a minimum sentence length threshold after segmentation, merging smaller fragments until they meet the required length.
+Similarly, \cite{duquenne2021multimodal} introduces an over-segmentation approach where segments must be between 3 and 20 seconds in length.
+While these methods improve recall, they come at the cost of additional computational complexity \cite{barrault2023seamlessm4t}.
+Nevertheless, VAD-based segmentation remains a valuable tool, especially when combined with post-processing techniques to refine segment boundaries.

-In our approach, we adopt the technique from \cite{duquenne2021multimodal}, as experimental results showed it to be more robust and better suited for the speeches used in our evaluation, particularly for African languages.
-Given a speech \( x \) that contains multiple sentences, we apply a VAD tool to identify all silences within the input speech.
-These silences are used to extract segments, where each segment \( s_x \) is bounded by two silence timestamps and must be between 3 and 20 seconds in length.
+Among the proposed over-segmentation methods, we adopt the approach from \cite{duquenne2021multimodal} due to its robustness in handling cross-linguistic variations in pause structures.
+Given an utterance \( x \) in a specific language, we apply a VAD tool to identify silence intervals within the input speech.
+Each extracted segment \( s_{x_i} \) is bounded by two silence timestamps and must be between 3 and 20 seconds in length.